How to Build Your Brand—Three Thoughts

 Second observation: Is your brand's communication strategy consistent with your business goals?

-If you're a fish and chips fast food joint that makes it a point to address your customers online with an "Ahoy, mate!" and "Sea you soon!", it'll be jarring for your customers to turn up at the joint to see decor that's primarily Halloween-ish with nothing remotely seafaring.
+If you're a fish and chips fast food joint that makes it a point to address your customers online with an "Ahoy, mate!" and "Sea you soon!", it'll be jarring for your customers to turn up at the joint to see decor that's primarily corporate/business-like with nothing remotely seafaring.
 Now, imagine if a serious, unfriendly waitress takes their order—the "Sea you soon, mate!" cheeriness they'd encountered online would become a branding void you failed to fill.
 The customers would probably leave remembering your joint for all the wrong reasons.

 Similarly, if your logo and slogan is all about friendliness and promises to rescue them from a future blight, make sure your business is consistently like that.
 In practical terms, see to it that your fonts, tagline, online communications, offline communications, and face-to-face meetups match your brand's aura consistently.

-Third observation: It really does takes effort
+Third observation: It really does takes effort!

 Yep!
 It's pretty self-explanatory, but many brands neglect this (and it actually eats away at your polished veneer over time).
 Every day, with every media post, client meeting, or email, you've got to stick to the brand book, and don't just let slip when you're feeling lazy, even as an already established brand.